 National Geographic Photographer

-Karen's book Impact: From the Front Lines of Global Health, published by National Geographic, was nominated for a Pulitzer Prize.
-Her new book Nurse: A World of Care tells stories of dedicated medical professionals—“frontline soldiers” in the war against suffering and disease—from the frozen rivers of Alaska to the slums of Nairobi.
-Kasmauski recently received an inaugural Getty Images Grant for Good to develop compelling new imagery for the non-profits she supports.
+Karen's book Impact: From the Front Lines of Global Health, published by National Geographic, was nominated for a Pulitzer Prize, and she received an inaugural Getty Images Grant for Good to develop compelling new imagery for the non-profits she supports.
+Another book, Nurse: A World of Care, tells stories of dedicated medical professionals—“frontline soldiers” in the war against suffering and disease—from the frozen rivers of Alaska to the slums of Nairobi.
+Karen has photographed in numerous destinations all over the world—from Japan, Vietnam, and India to Africa and the Arctic.
+Kasmauski also serves on the board of The Park Institute of America.

 Join us for updates, insider reports & special offers.